ASSERT-KTH/CodRep/README.md

 # CodRep: Machine Learning on Source Code Competition

 CodRep is a machine learning competition on source code data.
 It provides the community with a curated dataset and a well-defined loss function.
-If you use this data, please acknolwedge it by citing the following technical report: [The CodRep Machine Learning on Source Code Competition](http://arxiv.org/pdf/1807.03200) (Zimin Chen, Martin Monperrus), arXiv 1807.03200, 2018.
+If you use this data, please acknowledge it by citing the following technical report: [The CodRep Machine Learning on Source Code Competition](http://arxiv.org/pdf/1807.03200) (Zimin Chen, Martin Monperrus), arXiv 1807.03200, 2018.

 ```
 @techreport{arXiv-1807.03200,